Build-Better-Music/Build-Better-Music.github.io/_drafts/IntervalicClimaxes.md

 Usually, these intervals will require accidentals when in a diatonic scale (not between 4&#770; and 7&#770;).

 Because dissonance is tension, you can use these dissonant intervals to create tension for a release.
-Simply place this interal at the climax and you can create a convincing climax.
+Simply place this interval at the climax and you can create a convincing climax.

 ## Combining Dissonant Intervals with Unexpected Notes For More Power